backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 ![](/images/math_ML_imgs/Medu_counts.png) ![](/images/math_ML_imgs/Fedu_counts.png)

-I will have to exclude the samples with 0 values for Medu/Fedu entirely since they are greatly underrepresented, even in comparison to the next smallest categories.
+I will have to exclude the samples with 0 values for Medu/Fedu since they are greatly underrepresented, even in comparison to the next smallest categories.

 ```python